apache/incubator-devlake-website/docs/Metrics/PRCycleTime.md

 ---

 ## What is this metric?
-PR Cycle Time is the sum of PR Coding Time, Pickup TIme, Review Time and Deploy Time.
+PR Cycle Time is the sum of PR Coding Time, PR Time-to-Merge and PR Deploy Time.
 It is the total time from the first commit to when the PR is deployed.

+The reason why we use PR Time-to-Merge rather than PR Pickup Time + PR Review Time is that a merged PR may not have any review.
+In this case, PR Pickup Time and PR Review Time will be NULL, while PR Time-to-Merge is not.

 ## Why is it important?
 PR Cycle Time indicates the overall velocity of the delivery progress in terms of PR.